 Opening a bank account is simple.
 But it’s important to research your options and find the one that fits your needs.
 No one likes to pay unnecessary fees or pay for services they don’t use.

 Here are a few questions to ask yourself:

 - Is there a required minimum balance?
-Checking accounts typically don’t charge if you keep your balance above $0.
+Checking accounts typically don’t charge you anything if you keep your balance above $0.
 But find out if the option you’re considering will charge you if you fail to maintain a certain balance.
 Consider how much money you’ll keep in the account.